Phaengris/fusuma-plugin-touchscreen/README.md

 It is a plan to write some code to interact with libinput directly, but that's a task for the future.

+Threshold options are hard-coded and not configurable yet.
+That would be the next step.

 ## Possible issues

 This plugin is tested on Microsoft Surface Pro 3 only.